Raidenxd2/android-openjdk-build-multiarch/README.md

-# mobile-openjdk8-build-multiarch-eclipse-adoptium
+# mobile-openjdk8-build-multiarch-eclipse-temurin
-#### Build scripts for building Eclipse Adoptium for use with PojavLauncher.
+#### Build scripts for building Eclipse Temurin for use with PojavLauncher.
 <br />

 Based on http://openjdk.java.net/projects/mobile/android.html